fershad/fershad.com/src/notes/the-complexity-of-scope-3-emissions.md

   - emissions
   - ghg protocol
   - note
-seo:
 description: Some observations on what Google reports in its Scope 3 emissions, and how that compares to Mozilla.
 ---

 Marketa from Wholegrain Digital wrote article a while back which touches on [the complexity that surrounds Scope 3 emissions](https://www.wholegraindigital.com/blog/scope_3_emissions/) as they are currently measured under the Greenhouse Gas Protocol (GHG Protocol).
 The Wholegrain team do a great job at writing openly about this kind of stuff (see: [The challenge of calculating our company carbon emissions](https://www.wholegraindigital.com/blog/calculating-emissions-2023/)).
 One section from Marketa's post that struck me most was: